awestover/transformer-shortest-paths/blog.md

 As you can see, the hidden dimension of the model will be $4n+2$.
 The hidden dimension is broken up into 5 sections, some of which are only used in the answer token, and some of which are only used in the vertex tokens.
 Here are what the different parts of the hidden dimension represent:

-1. Flags: booleans indicating whether a vertex is the answer token or not.
+1. Flags: Booleans indicating whether a vertex is the answer token or not.
 If desired, you can think of this as part of a "positional embedding".
 The flags will not be updated as we move through the transformer.
-2. Neighbors: a boolean vector (of dimension $n$) describing the neighbors of each vertex.
+2. Neighbors: A boolean vector (of dimension $n$) describing the neighbors of each vertex.
 (We just put zeros here for the answer token).
 This also won't update through the course of running the transformer.
-3. Reach: a boolean vector representing the vertices that each vertex can reach.
+3. Reach: A boolean vector representing the vertices that each vertex can reach.
 This will update over the course of a forward pass of the transformer.
 Specifically, at layer $i$ of the transformer we will extend the reach of each vertex from vertices which are distance $i+1$ away, to vertices at distance $i+2$ away.
-4. Out: this starts as zero for all tokens.
+4. Out: This starts as zero for all tokens.
 Once vertex $1$ can reach vertex $2$ (i.e., we are in a layer deep enough that the reach vector for $v_{1}$'s token indicates that it can reach vertex $2$) we'll start writing $1$ on the answer token's out part of its embedding.
-5. Self: a 1-hot encoding specifying which vertex each token corresponds to.
+5. Self: A 1-hot encoding specifying which vertex each token corresponds to.
 You should think of this as a positional embedding (along with the flags).

 The transformer will consist of $n$ layers, each of which has $n+1$ heads.
 We've included the code for the handcoded transformer in the [Appendix](#appendix) -- possibly it's helpful to look at the code in conjunction with the written explanation below.